patrickfeller/DartScoreMate/README.md

 ## 🔍 About the Project
 DartScoreMate is a web-based application for tracking and enhancing dart games in real-time.
-It uses camera-based score detection and provides AI-powered recommendations for better play.
+It uses camera-based score detection and provides recommendations for better play.

 ## ✨ Features